#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 This BBC podcast is supported by ads outside the UK.

+Hello, listeners.
 Producer Dave, John, and I are broadcasting under a unique pressure.

 Because of an extracurricular activity we can't mention, the three of us are spending a lot of time in a van, and it has brought our relationship and a sharp focus.

-John, of course, is an old hand at touring, turning up at venues seven seven hours early, telling our tour manager Giles that he has chosen a bad route and is naive for following Google Maps, and walking into theatres with such steely-eyed focus that venue managers then take me to one side to ask if he's alright.
+John, of course, is an old hand at touring, turning up at venues seven hours early, telling our tour manager Giles that he has chosen a bad route and is naive for following Google Maps, and walking into theatres with such steely-eyed focus that venue managers then take me to one side to ask if he's alright.

-I am conducting rituals that
+I am conducting rituals

-have successfully seen me through 20 years of live performance.
+that have successfully seen me through 20 years of live performance.
+I make sure I eat two hours before the gig.

-I do 15 push-ups in the dressing room in case American fitness influencer bodied by Mark is at any of the shows.
+I do 15 push-ups in the dressing room in case American fitness influencer bodied by markers at any of the shows.
+And at showtime, I get Giles to remind me that these gigs are in English and not Welsh.

-But then, of course, we get to Dave,
+But then, of course, we get to Dave.

-His first words on seeing the tour van were, that's alright, the weather the birds.
+The unknown quantity in a live context.
+His first words on seeing the tour van were, that's alright, but we're the birds.

 But it's the company he keeps that is most distressing.

 On the first night in Norwich, we didn't have the dressing room to ourselves.
+I walked in, and Dave's mate was already there.

+All right, my name's Negsy.
 I'm Deggsy's dad, I think.

 Hopefully.

+Anyway, Skeggsy's mate, you know him.
 Told Dave that I'm doing security on your tour.

-Don't mind them, said Negsy, pointing at the 21 Staffordshire Bull Terriers that were in the dressing room.
+Dave looked a bit nervous.
+Don't mind them, said Neggsy, pointing at the 21 Staffordshire Bull Terriers that were in the dressing room.

-But but Dave's dad is an honourable man, I said.
+But Dave's dad is an honourable man, I said.
+Oh, he is, yeah, said Negsi.

 I can assure you that's not the case, I said.
+Negzi didn't look convinced.

 Where are you next, anyway?
+Manchester, I replied.
+Negsi raised an eyebrow.

 We will have security, please, I replied.

-They're good guys, they're all tooled up.
+They're all tooled up.
+They're using screwdrivers.

 Yeah,